Michael Albertus, Interim Director and Associate Professor of Political Science

 Jamie Gentry, Student Affairs Coordinator | Office Manager

-As Office Manager and Student Affairs Coordinator, Jamie Gentry provides logistical support for CLAS operations and supports the Associate Director with grant proposal development and reporting requirements.
-She is also responsible for administering and managing the CLAS BA and MA degree programs and courses as well as CLAS's various graduate fellowships.
+As Student Affairs Coordinator and Office Manager, Jamie Gentry is also responsible for administering and managing the CLAS BA and MA degree programs and courses as well as CLAS's various graduate fellowships.
+She also provides logistical support for CLAS operations and supports the Associate Director with grant proposal development and reporting requirements.
 Jamie earned her MA from the Center for Latin American Studies at the University of Chicago, where she wrote her MA thesis on women's grassroots organizations along the US-Mexico border.
 She received her BA in Spanish, Latin American Studies, and Women's Studies from Kansas State University.

-As Outreach and Campus Program Coordinator, Claudia Giribaldi provides logistical and programming support for CLAS events and community engagement.
-Claudia manages on-campus seminars, lectures, and conferences as well as public events for broader audiences and outreach programs for educators.
-Claudia is originally from Lima, Peru and has lived in the United States since she was a teenager.
-She earned her BA in Political Science and MA in Sociology at Florida Atlantic University, where she focused on political economy, race relations in Latin America, and Latino immigration.
-She is very active in the Latino cultural and literary scene in Chicago.
+As Outreach and Campus Program Coordinator, Tania Escobedo provides logistical and programming support for CLAS events and community engagement.
+Tania coordinates on-campus seminars, lectures, and conferences as well as public events for broader audiences and outreach programs for educators.
+Tania earned her BA from UCLA in Gender Studies and Society and Genetics, with a focus on human sexuality and a background in psychology, and is currently pursuing post-baccalaureate certification from Columbia University.